gene-git/dual-root/README.rst

  - Starting point is a working linux computer using systemd-boot.
  - If using SSD, then best if the primary boot drive uses SSD
  - Each boot now has its own /boot, and thus different boot loader config UUIDs
+ - sync daemon : *coming soon*
+   Allow pairs of (source_directory, target_directory) to be kept in synced

 We use Archlinux but the distro shouldn't play any significant role in dual root setup.